NixOS/rfcs/rfcs/0000-deprecation.md

         ", will be removed in ${prettyRelease removedRelease}";
       message = "${deprecationString}${removedString} at ${location}. ${reason}";
     in
+      # TODO: Improve message for warnFor = 0
       if ! isDeprecated then assert value != null; value # TODO: Colors and stuff? else if isRemoved then throw message
       else assert value != null; builtins.trace message value;